JBris/stan-docker/README.md

 ### Introduction

-A Docker image to run Stan, cmdstanr, and brms for Bayesian statistical modelling
+A Docker image to run Stan, rstanarm, and brms for Bayesian statistical modelling

+Launch an RStudio webserver using `bash stan_serve.sh`.

 Execute `docker pull ghcr.io/jbris/stan-docker:latest` or `bash docker_pull.sh` to pull the image.